 How Vanity Press Publishers Scam You

 It is actually easy to spot a predatory publisher.
 I only hope you get to this post before they get to you.
 Here are the 5 big signs you are at risk of being scammed.

 #1 — The company asks for publishing fees.
 This should be enough right here.
 Although Hybrid Publishers require authors to pay for all the publishing services upfront, they usually split the fees later.

 A vanity press publisher will charge thousands for a publishing package.
-You are told that the book sales will be recouped later through book sales…which almost never happen.
+You are told that the cost will be recouped later through book sales…which almost never happen.
 Don’t listen to the so-called “reviews and testimonials” on the websites.
 These are rigged, of course.

 #2 — “We will publish your book for you on Amazon.”
 Let me be clear about this: Publishing on Amazon is super easy, even if you have limited tech skills.
 Not to mention Amazon has an excellent support system in place.
 The response time to inquiries is less than 24 hours and they are very detailed when it comes to responses.

 A vanity publisher will make this sound more complicated than it really is.
 They will “take care of everything” and upload the book for you.
 What this also means is you lose control over making any future changes to the book.
 The only person that should be uploading the book to Amazon is YOU under your own account.

 #3 — Charges for a reading fee.
 Never.
 This just isn’t done.
 A traditional publishing house never asks for this.
 If you are told by the sales rep they will read your book for a certain fee, red flag this.
 The “reading fee” scam is less common today, but just in case you do run up against a company that tries this old scam.